 Each year in the US, over 250,000 patients experience adverse drug events that are not only expensive but also cause substantial morbidity and mortality.
 The use of Big Data analytics in healthcare helps hospitals better analyze the unique health patterns of a particular patient and prevent adverse drug events.

 Under the Hospital Readmissions Reduction Program, Medicare can withhold up to 3% of regular reimbursement for healthcare institutions that have a higher-than-expected number of 30-day readmissions for the defined conditions.
 In 2020, 83% of hospitals were penalized for a total of $563 million because of the high amount of readmissions.

 Predictive analytics solutions in healthcare can help healthcare institutions predict potential readmissions and better coordinate care after discharge for high-risk patients.

 Predicting the Number of Patients

-Many hospitals use Big Data analytics in healthcare to forecast the number of patients they will need to manage in a coming time period.
+Many hospitals use Big Data analytics in healthcare to forecast the number of patients they will need to manage in the coming time period.
 This helps to better manage staffing, patient transfers, and available beds, which is especially relevant for the Emergency Department.
 A 10-minute increase in the waiting time for them on average increases the hospital’s cost for high-risk patients by 6%.

 Approved Admission, one of our clients, needed to develop a compliant insurance eligibility validation software that would facilitate data exchange between different IT platforms.
-Langate created a robust infrastructure that retrieves, processes, and analyzes information from Medicare, Medicaid, and HMO insurance payers.
+Langate created a robust infrastructure that retrieves, processes and analyzes information from Medicare, Medicaid, and HMO insurance payers.